Breach of Bail in Victoria

 The surety has a responsibility after signing the bail to do their best to make sure that:

-- The accused person surrenders themselves into custody if required.
+- the accused person surrenders themselves into custody if required.

-- The accused person appears at court when required.
+- the accused person appears at court when required.

 If the accused person doesn’t come to court, the surety on their bail may have to forfeit the amount set by the court.
 However, a surety can apply for an order varying or cancelling that forfeiture.
 The surety’s obligations under the bail continue until the matter is finalised or until they are discharged from their liability.